 |

-Swap the right front tire/wheel assembly and the right rear tire/wheel assembly and replace the right front tire.
+Swap the right front tire and wheel assembly with the right rear tire and wheel assembly and replace the right front tire.

 |